moazmo/moazmo/README.md

 - 🏢 I'm a Software and AI Engineer student.
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with python, Data Structure, Algorithms, Database, OOP.
+- 💬 Ask me about my experience with Python, Data Structures & Algorithms, HTML, CSS, JavaScript, Database, OOP.

 ### Connect with Me :